CALL NOW (03) 5562 9100

 I have been injured at work, what do I do?

 Firstly, you should report your injury to your employer and have it registered in writing.
-A claim form then needs to be lodged with the employer and its insurer.
+A claim form then needs to be lodged with the employer and their insurer.
 Brown McComish can assist you in completing this form.
 If you require time off work, a medical certificate will need to be obtained from your doctor and included with the claim form.

 How long does it take for my claim to be accepted?